Dual-Encoders for Extreme Multi-Label Classification: Experiments

 \subsection{Comparison with XMC methods}

 Table ~\ref{tab:main_results} presents the main comparison results, showcasing the performance of our approach relative to existing methods.
 On large-scale datasets such as LF-Wikipedia-500K and LF-AmazonTitles-1.3M, our approach significantly outperforms all existing XMC methods.
-More specifically, it can be upto 2\% better than the next best method on P@K and up to 2.5\% better on PSP@k,\todoasr{Should we highlight why these gains are `significant`.
-A reviewer also had a comment about this.} while being $20\times$ smaller (in terms of trainable parameters) than existing state-of-the-art method on LF-AmazonTitles-1.3M (cf.~Figure~\ref{fig:model_size}).
+More specifically, it can be upto 2\% better than the next best method on P@K and up to 2.5\% better on PSP@k while being $20\times$ smaller (in terms of trainable parameters) than existing SOTA method on LF-AmazonTitles-1.3M (cf.~Figure~\ref{fig:model_size}).
 Moreover, compared to the DE versions of NGAME and DEXA our approach can be 6\% better at P@k.

-On smaller datasets such as EURLex-4K, XR-Transformer outperforms our approach but as we demonstrate in Section~\ref{app:analysis} of the appendix, XR-Transformer gains are mainly because it uses an ensemble of 3 learners and sparse classifier-based re-ranker.
-Such modifications can easily be incorporated into any of the methods.
+On smaller datasets such as EURLex-4K, XR-Transformer outperforms our approach but as we demonstrate in Section~\ref{app:analysis}, its gains are mainly because it uses an ensemble of 3 learners and sparse classifier-based ranker.
+Such add-ons can be incorporated into any method.
 On LF-AmazonTitles-131K, our approach is comparable to DEXA/NGAME on P@5 but there is a considerable gap on P@1, which can be partially explained by a significant jump in performance at P@1 achieved by using a label propensity aware score fusion module in NGAME; see~\citet[Table 8]{Dahiya23}.